pcarioufr/jira-process/README.md

 Update environment variables in [.env](.env):

-* Write your login email in JIRA_EMAIL
+* `JIRA_EMAIL`: your login email in JIRA
-* [Create JIRA API Token](https://id.atlassian.com/manage-profile/security/api-tokens) and write in JIRA_TOKEN
+* `JIRA_TOKEN`: an API Token created [here](https://id.atlassian.com/manage-profile/security/api-tokens) and write in
-* Write the JIRA Project for which you want to retrive issues in JIRA_PROJECT
+* `JIRA_PROJECT`: the JIRA Project for which you want to retrive issues in
+* `JIRA_STATUSES`: the statuses for which you want to retrieve issues.
+Beware the usage of simple and double quotes, and comma separation.
+Follow the model given in [.env](.env))
+* `JIRA_FIELDS`: fields to retrieve for each issue, use coma separated values.
+To get custom_fields identifiers, pick whichever JIRA issue and export it as XML: the custom fields name will appear here.

 ## RUN